-- (3) For buildings where all of the floor area is in residential use, the street-facing facade of an open porch that meets the following standards is included as part of the ground level, street-facing facade of the building: - For houses, attached houses, manufactured homes and duplexes, the porch must be at least 25 square feet in area.
+- Maximum bBuilding setbacks on a transit street or in a Pedestrian District.
+The required maximum building setbacks, if any, are stated in Tables 120-3 and 120-4, and apply only to buildings that are enclosed on all sides.
+The maximum building setbacks on a transit street or in a Pedestrian District are as follows.
+At least 50 percent of the length of the ground level street-facing façade of the building must meet the maximum building setback standard: - a.
+Applying the standard Measurement. - (1) Where an existing building is being altered, the standards apply to the ground level, street-facing facade of the entire building.
+See Figures 120-12 and 120-23. - (2) Where there is more than one building on the site, the standards of this paragraph apply to the combined ground level, street-facing facades of all the buildings.
+See Figures 120-34 and 120-45. - (3) For buildings where all of the floor area is in residential use, the street-facing facade of an open porch that meets the following standards is included as part of the ground level, street-facing facade of the building: - For houses, attached houses, manufactured homes and duplexes, the porch must be at least 25 square feet in area.
 For multi-dwelling structures, the porch must be at least 9 feet wide and 7 feet deep; - The porch must have at least one entrance facing the street; and - The porch must have a roof that is: - No more than 12 feet above the floor of the porch; and - At least 30 percent solid.
 This standard may be met by having 30 percent of the porch area covered with a solid roof, or by having the entire area covered with a trellis or other open material if no more than 70 percent of the area of the material is open. - b.
 Standards.
 There are two standards.
-Subparagraphs C.1.c. and d. specify where each standard applies: - (1) Standard 1: At least 50 percent of the length of the ground level street-facing facade of the building must be within the maximum setback; - (2) Standard 2: 100 percent of the length of the ground level street-facing facade of the building must be within the maximum setback. - be.
+Subparagraphs C.1.c. and d. specify where each standard applies: - (1) Standard 1: At least 50 percent of the length of the ground level street facing facade of the building must be within the maximum setback; - (2) Standard 2: 100 percent of the length of the ground level street-facing facade of the building must be within the maximum setback. - be.
 Outside a Pedestrian District.
-Where the site is not in a Pedestrian District: - (1) One transit street.
+Where the site is not in a Pedestrian District: - One transit street.
 Where the site is adjacent to one transit street, the standard of Standard 1 must be met on the transit street frontage; - (2) Two non-intersecting transit streets.
 Where the site is adjacent to two transit streets that do not intersect: - The Sstandard 1-must be met on the frontage of the street with the highest transit classification.
-If both streets have the same highest classification, the applicant may choose on which street to meet the standard; - If one of the transit streets intersects a City Walkway, the Sstandard 1-must be met along both the street with the highest transit classification and the City Walkway; - (3) Two or more intersecting transit streets.
-Where the site is adjacent to two or more intersecting transit streets, the Sstandard 2-must be met on the frontages of the two streets with the highest transit classifications. and Standard 1 must be met on an intersecting transit street.
-If more than two streets have the same highest transit classification, the applicant may choose on which two streets to meet the standard; - cd.
-In a Pedestrian District.
-Where the site is in a Pedestrian District the maximum building setback standards apply to all street frontages, with the following exceptions: - (1) Through lots.
-If the site is a through lot, the maximum setback standard only applies to the street with the highest transit street classification.
-If multiple streets have the same highest transit street classification, the applicant may choose on which street to apply the standard.
+If both streets have the same highest classification, the applicant may choose on which street to meet the standard;